 Fahan Beehive Huts

-Although we can’t be sure, historians believe that some of the most ancient stone huts at this site date back to the 12th century.
-In fact, these beehive huts, also called clochán, are similar to the ones on Skellig Michael, which inspired the creators of 2015’s Star Wars: The Force Awakens.
-This location is currently home to 19 souterrain and 18 beehive huts, which are some of the country’s most impressive.
+Historians speculate that some of the oldest stone huts at this site date back to the 12th century.
+These beehive huts, also known as clochán, resemble those on Skellig Michael, which served as inspiration for Star Wars: The Force Awakens.

 Hold a Baby Lamb

-If you haven’t already, you’ll definitely want to add “holding a baby lamb” to your Dingle Peninsula itinerary.
+You’ll definitely want to add this stop to your Dingle Peninsula itinerary.
 Luckily, for a few euros, you can visit a business aptly named “Hold a Baby Lamb” and do just that!
-Farmer Aedán will welcome you, introduce you to his sheepdogs, and show you how to hold (and maybe even bottle feed!) his cute lambs.
+Farmer Aedán will introduce you to his sheepdogs and show you how to hold (and maybe even bottle feed!) his cute lambs.

 Slea Head Viewpoint

-Ceann Sléibhe, or Slea Head, is a beautiful viewing point along Slea Head Drive.
-It offers stunning coastline views, including steep cliffs and crashing waves.
-Additionally, convenient pull-in parking is available for those who want to stop by and admire the scenery.
-This observation deck is the perfect place to take in the beauty of the Irish coastline and snap a few photos.
+Ceann Sléibhe, or Slea Head, is a picturesque viewing point along Slea Head Drive.
+It offers breathtaking views of the coastline, featuring steep cliffs and crashing waves.
+Convenient pull-in parking is available, making it ideal for appreciating the Irish coastline’s beauty and snapping photos.

 Cross at Slea Head